Hugh Capet: Election contested by Charles of Lorraine

 Charles of Lorraine, the Carolingian heir, contested the succession.
 He drew support from the Count of Vermandois, a cadet of the Carolingian dynasty; and from the Count of Flanders, loyal to the Carolingian cause.
 Charles took Laon, the seat of Carolingian royalty.
 Hugh Capet and his son Robert besieged the city twice, but were compelled to withdraw each time.
 Hugh decided to make an alliance with Theophano (regent for her son Otto III), but she never replied.

 When Adalberon, Archbishop of Reims, died, the archbishopric was contested by his right-hand man, Gerbert of Aurillac, and Arnulf, illegitimate son of King Lothair of France (and nephew of Charles of Lorraine).
 Choosing Arnulf to replace Adalberon seemed a great gamble, but Hugh made it anyway, and chose him as archbishop instead of Gerbert, in order to appease Carolingian sympathizers and the local populace.
 Following the customs of those times, he was made to invoke a curse upon himself if he should break his oath of fidelity to Hugh.
 Arnulf was duly installed, and was confirmed by the pope.

 Yet to Arnulf the ties of blood with his uncle Charles was the stronger than the oath he had given Hugh.
 Gathering the nobles in his castle, Arnulf sent one of his agents and opened the gates of the city to Charles.
 Arnulf acted as if terrified, and took the nobles with him to a tower, which he had emptied out of supplies beforehand.
 Thus was the city of Reims compelled to surrender; to keep up appearances, Arnulf and Charles denounced each other, until Arnulf swore fealty to Charles.

 Great was the predicament of Hugh, and he began doubting whether he could win the contest by force.
 Adalberon, bishop of Laon, whom Charles expelled when he took the city, had sought the protection of Hugh Capet.
 The bishop made overtures to Arnulf and Charles, to mediate a peace between them and Hugh Capet.
-Adalberon was received by Charles favorably, but was made to swear oaths that would bring curses upon himself if broken.
+Adalberon was received by Charles favourably, but was made to swear oaths that would bring curses upon himself if broken.
 Adalberon swore to them all, "I will observe my oaths, and if not, may I die the death of Judas."
 That night the bishop seized Charles and Arnulf in their sleep, and delivered them to Hugh.
 Charles was imprisoned in Orléans until his death.
 His sons, born in prison, were released.